OpenComputingLab/jupyterlite_in_moodle_vle/technical_overview.md

 Files including notebooks can be shipped as part of the distribution.
 Updates made to such notebooks are saved to browser storage; deleting the notebook then resets its state to the originally shipped version.

 JupyterLite can be "installed" into a browser as a progressive web app, supporting offline use.

+A JupyerLite distribution can also be bundled with a simple webserver using `pyinstaller` and then distributed as a